19hours/sg-statutes/Acts/Betting Act.md

 (b) any other person or organisation in respect of any system or method of cash or credit betting held, promoted, organised, administered or operated by the person or organisation where the betting takes place under the control or supervision of that person or organisation.

-[13/2004 wef 01/05/2004]
+[13/2004]

 (2) Every racing club or association exempted under subsection (1) shall place on the totalisator or pari-mutuel under its control or supervision all bets made under any system of cash or credit betting held, promoted, organised, administered or operated by it.

 (3) It shall be lawful at any time for any racing club or association exempted under subsection (1) to admit members of the public to its premises when racing takes place on payment of an admission fee or to places under the control or supervision of any one or more of its officers either without payment or on payment of an admission fee.

-(4) Where an admission fee is charged, the admission fee shall be subject to the payment of duty under the Entertainments Duty Act [Cap.
-94].
+(4) Where an admission fee is charged, the admission fee shall be subject to the payment of duty under the Entertainments Duty Act (Cap.
+94).

 ### Reward to informer